Christmas in Slovakia

 Slovak Christmas Trees are decorated with coloured lights, fruits, hand-made decorations made of wood, baked goods made with honey in the form of Angels and other religious symbols and sweets.
 Christmas Trees are kept until January 6th, Feast of the Three Kings (Epiphany.
 Then the children are allowed to finally eat the candies and other sweets from the tree.

 Christmas gifts are brought to children by the Baby Jesus.
 Family gifts are put under the Christmas Tree.
 A common tradition is that the children have to leave the room when the presents are being brought by Jesus.
 When they are there a bell is rung.
 The children then run to the Christmas Tree to try and see the Baby Jesus but they always narrowly miss him!
 Then the present are opened.
-Christmas carols are sung or played, often Silent Night, then the supper is served.
+Most people open their presents after the main Christmas meal, although some open them before they eat!

 On Christmas Eve morning the carp is killed and gutted (or some other kind of fish is taken out of the freezer!).
 During the day the supper is cooked.
 It used to be the custom to fast (not to eat anything) all through Christmas Eve.
 This was a direction given by the Catholic Church.
 It was said that if you manage to get by without food for the whole day, you will see a little golden pig in the evening (after the Midnight Mass service)!